lugy90/Barcode-scanning/README.md

 # Barcode-scanning
-Barcode scanning on mobile by ionic
+Barcode scanning on mobile by ionic.